-It is good to check the battery, brakes, tires, and fluids.
+- Check the battery, brakes, tires, and fluids.
 The last thing you want is to be in the middle of nowhere and have a mechanical issue.
-That said, it is still handy to have some basic tools and a spare wheel, just in case things happen - as they do, sometimes...

 - Depending on what you drive, you might be able to do some simple mods to your car that will make the trip better.
-I used to take out the rear seats before the trip - You gain more space, and it makes your car lighter, so you burn less fuel.
+I used to take out the rear seats before the trip - this gave me more space, and it made the car lighter so I ended burning less fuel.
 Win-win!

-If you want to go off-road or during the winter, know that good tyres can make a bigger difference than a 4-wheel-drive.
+If you want to go during the winter or head off-road, know that good tyres can make a bigger difference than a 4-wheel-drive.
 If there's one thing to invest into, tyres are it.

 What to bring?

 - Power converter - plug it into your 12V socket and charge anything.
 Then, you are independent from any hotels or restaurants to keep your devices running.
 Whether you use electronics for work or just for fun, this is very liberating.

-- Recovery equipment, to keep peace in mind.
-I used to carry basic recovery equipment, such as a winch, tow straps, a warm blanket, and a shovel - which proved handy when reaching some places:
+- During my ventures to the wilderness, I used to carry basic recovery equipment, such as a winch, tow straps, a warm blanket, and a shovel - which proved handy a few times: